petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/3_extend-warranty.md

 ## How to Purchase:

-To purchase the Extended Hardware Warranty for your Petority products, visit our website or contact our customer service team.
+To purchase the Extended Hardware Warranty for your WAGGURACY products, visit our website or contact our customer service team.
 You will need to provide details of your original product purchase for validation.

 ## Terms and Conditions:

-- The Extended Hardware Warranty extends the coverage period beyond the standard warranty period for eligible Petority products.
+- The Extended Hardware Warranty extends the coverage period beyond the standard warranty period for eligible WAGGURACY products.

 - Coverage under the Extended Hardware Warranty is subject to the terms and conditions outlined in the warranty agreement.